 Khokho uses sustainable grass reefs from Swaziland.
 They are water resistant and naturally dyed.
 The techniques used are the traditional woven panels found in Swaziland.

 Based in San Francisco, Future Glory co. sources it’s vegetable tanned leather domestically within the U.S. Additionally, the entire operation is women only.
 Plus, they also continue to train new craftswomen through their paid apprentice program.

 Above all, Tribe Alive focuses on worldwide artisan collaboration.
 Tribe Alive produces handmade products that let women lift themselves up out of poverty with fair trade wages.
 Additionally, Tribe Alive has collaborated with artisans in places like Honduras, Texas, and India.

 Partnering with some of the world’s most marginalized communities, Mercado Global works to be agents of change for these rural indigenous women.
 Their artisans get to participate in leadership programs and business education workshops.

 Stylish enough to be trendy, cute enough for the trend to last.
 I love the Pom Pom accents they include.
 These are handwoven by artisans in Madagascar.
 Mar y Sol uses responsibly sourced materials like sisal from the island for its bags.

 Handmade with natural vachetta leather, a traditionally treated leather using natural bark, leaves, and roots.
 All Nisolo products are ethically made with fair trade wages, healthcare, and a safe work environment.

-Handcrafted in Ghana.
+Ghanian handcrafting at it’s finest.
 AAKS is my go-to for bright colors and cool designs and shades.
 The weaving techniques are traditional and the women weavers are ethically employed.

-Lemur clutched are minimal but robust.
+Above all, Lemur clutched are minimal but robust.
 They are small but fit all the essentials you need for your day.
 (There is even a side opening for your phone which is super convenient.
 They are made in Denmark using vegetable tanned leather.